 Prevention

-The Oregon Health Authority, Health Systems Division partnered with the Center for Health and Safety Culture at Montana State University to assess the current culture in Oregon related to problem gambling.
-People across the state have a unique opportunity to help prevent problem gambling in their communities by using the resources provided here.
 Helping others reflect on their own behaviors and knowledge about gambling and its risks, establishing guidelines for responsible gambling, and provide the resources necessary if someone is concerned about their own or someone else’s gambling behavior can help prevent devastating consequences in your communities.
 Renewal of one’s life and relationships is also possible, and there are many FREE, supportive treatment resources available in Oregon.
 For more information, contact Problem Gambling Statewide Prevention & Outreach Specialist Roxann Jones.

 The Brain Connection